FOX proteins

 FOX (forkhead box) proteins are a family of transcription factors that play important roles in regulating the expression of genes involved in cell growth, proliferation, differentiation, and longevity.
 Many FOX proteins are important to embryonic development.
 FOX proteins also have pioneering transcription activity by being able to bind condensed chromatin during cell differentiation processes.

+There are 50 different FOX genes encoding FOX proteins in humans that are further divided into 19 subdivisions based on conserved sequence similarity.
 The defining feature of FOX proteins is the forkhead box, a sequence of 80 to 100 amino acids forming a motif that binds to DNA.
 This forkhead motif is also known as the winged helix, due to the butterfly-like appearance of the loops in the protein structure of the domain.
-Forkhead proteins are a subgroup of the helix-turn-helix class of proteins.
+FOX proteins are a subgroup of the helix-turn-helix class of proteins.

 Biological roles

-Many genes encoding FOX proteins have been identified.
-For example, the FOXF2 gene encodes forkhead box F2, one of many human homologues of the Drosophila melanogaster transcription factor forkhead.
-FOXF2 is expressed in the lung and placenta.
+FOX genes are key elements in many developmental and biological processes, including regulating the cell cycle, metabolism, apoptosis, immune control, and pluripotency of embryonic stem cells.
+Beginning in unicellular eukaryotes, FOX genes developed by means of duplication and evolutionary divergence to acquire specialized roles.
+By binding to particular DNA sequences, these proteins control gene expression and so affect cellular differentiation and organogenesis.